 Lately, they have been talking to me about “free music,” and connecting it up with “nobody wants to buy recorded music anymore.”
 And it’s sorta’ true: CD;s seem to be a quaint thing of the retro past, fading into antiquity like cassettes, 8-tracks, LP’s, 78’s and cylinders.
 Man, to guys like me it seems like yesterday.
 Wait a minute, it was yesterday.

 So the future that became today has some surprises: as Lee Hayes famously observed, “the future ain’t what it was cracked up to be, and what’s more, it never was.”
-These musician colleagues didn’t anticipate a future without “product sales,” sales of CD’s, books, and other concert-related products to cover their travel costs, offset otherwise modest fees, and provide the obvious advantages of an hour of one’s recorded music with one’s picture on it going home permanently with your fans.
+These musician colleagues didn’t anticipate a future without “product sales,” sales of CD’s, books, and other concert-related products to cover their travel costs, offset otherwise modest fees, and provide the obvious advantages of an hour of one’s recorded music with one’s picture on it going home permanently with one’s fans.

 These indie, folkie, grassy professional musicians do not, of course, command national media exposure or enjoy the trappings of pop music stardom.
 But in their arena they are major: these indie men and women are creating beautiful and virtuosic things never before seen or heard in traditional music.
 Occasionally one of them is recognized by a presidential medal or a Macarthur grant or other rare bit of national attention.
 But most of them work quietly on, playing to comparatively small audiences, accepting modest payment, selling fewer and fewer CDs.
 But you and I know that their stamp on traditional music is permanent and lasting and profound.
-We don’t want these people to disappear.
+We don’t want these special virtuosi to disappear.

 So the question raised at the end of the music business exec’s interview is an important one.
-I intended to try to answer that question here.
+I started to try to answer that question here.
 But now I realize, after attempting three or four answers and tearing them all up, the full answer will be complex and multi-faceted, and it will be long-term historical.

-So instead of trying to see the end, therefore, maybe I can contribute something here to the beginning: most solutions to great issues begin with attitudes, those predispositions we all have that send us off in one direction or another.
+So instead of trying to see the end, therefore, maybe I can contribute something to the beginning: most solutions to great issues begin with attitudes, those predispositions we all have that send us off in one direction or another.
 I would suggest to us that we adopt some attitudes in common, points of view that unite, rather than divide us over that difficult question of free music.
 In the ancient Greek dramas there was often a chorus who whispered warnings of doom when the hero was about to make a bad choice.
-Here, please let me be the chorus and whisper some suggestions.
+Here, please let me be the chorus and whisper some beginnings in your ear.

 So here goes (he says, whispering): first, let’s declare that the best answer to the dilemma of free versus paid professional music is not either/or, but both/and.
 We want music to be free because of the humanizing, civilizing, enlightening effect it has on people.
-And we want those special, unpredictably brilliant pro musicians who show up on a stage somewhere to continue to be there to inspire us.
+And we want those special, unpredictably brilliant pro musicians who show up on a stage somewhere to continue to inspire us.
 Instead of getting loyal to only one of these, let’s promote both.